 Treatment of Sleep Apnea

 A person who has moderate or severe obstructive sleep apnea will likely need medical treatment.
-Common treatment options for OSA include positive airway pressure, oral appliances, upper airway stimulation devices, and mouth and throat exercises.
+Common sleep apnea treatment options include positive airway pressure, oral appliances, upper airway stimulation devices, and mouth and throat exercises.

 Continuous positive airway pressure (CPAP) is the go-to therapy for many people diagnosed with OSA.
 A CPAP machine pumps air through a hose and into a mask while a person is sleeping.
 The air is pressurized, filtered, and sometimes humidified, and its purpose is to keep the airway open and to prevent or reduce pauses in breathing.